Cyme101/Cyme101/README.md

 <br>

 Welcome to my profile!
 Last year I decided to learn to code as a career change.
-I've enrolled in an intensive 9-week Full-Stack Web Development Bootcamp at **Le Wagon** which I graduated in March 2022.
+I've enrolled in an intensive 9 weeks Full-Stack Web Development Bootcamp at **Le Wagon** which I graduated in March 2022.

 The Front-end is where I like to challenge myself and create through technology.